arnauddupuis/wocli_api_server/README.md

-# wocli_api_server
+# This is the Wocli API server.

-API server for Wocli synchronization.
+It provides credentials, synchronization and database to the wocli client.